 For a closer look at the riders that might be available with a particular variable annuity, check with your financial professional.
 They can help you decide if the extra benefits available through riders are worth the additional cost.

-Variable annuity owners can incur three other types of fees based on actions that they initiate.
+Variable annuity owners can incur three other types of fees based on specific actions.

-If an annuity owner withdraws money from the contract in its early years (usually about six to eight years after purchase), the insurance company will impose a surrender charge on any amount that exceeds the annual free withdrawal amount (which is usually about 10%).3
+Surrender/Withdrawal Charges – If an annuity owner withdraws money from the contract in its early years (usually about 6-8 years after purchase), the insurance company will impose a surrender charge on any amount that exceeds the annual free withdrawal amount, which is typically about 10%.1

-When it’s charged: This fee is charged at the time of withdrawal, and deducted from the annuity’s account value.
+When it’s charged: This fee is charged at the time of withdrawal, and deducted from the annuity account’s value.
 This charge also appears on the annuity statement.

-When it’s charged: This fee is not charged on any regular basis.
-The fee can be avoided by limiting fund transfers to less than a dozen per year.
+When it’s charged: This fee is not charged on any regular basis, but only when the number of transactions exceeds the providing company’s allowable threshold.
+The fee can typically be avoided by limiting fund transfers to less than a dozen per year.

-When it’s charged: This fee is charged annually and deducted from the annuity’s account value.
+When it’s charged: This fee is charged annually and deducted from the annuity’s account value if the balance is low.
 The charge appears on the annuity statement.

 The fees outlined above provide a general sense of the different charges related to the purchase and maintenance of a variable annuity.
-For a more specific list of the fees that apply to a specific variable annuity, refer to the product prospectus.
-It’s the primary document to rely on for a full description of all fees and charges.
+For a detailed list and description of fees and charges that apply to a specific variable annuity product, refer to the prospectus.

-A financial professional can also answer questions about costs associated with a particular annuity.
+Your financial professional can also answer questions about costs associated with a particular annuity product.